VSpaceCode/VSpaceCode/README.md

 }
 ```

-The default value can be found in the `contributes.configuration.spacecode.bindings.default` section of the `package.json` in this repo.
+The default value can be found in the `contributes.configuration.vspacecode.bindings.default` section of the `package.json` in this repo.
 You can use the default value as an example to craft your own custom menu.

 ## Release Notes